-Ward 2 includes the City of Seaside, excepting the northern portion in Ward 1, and the northern half of Sand City with unincorporated areas of the former Fort Ord encompassing the Bureau of Land Management reserve lands and a small undeveloped portion of land in the southeastern City of Del Rey Oaks.
+Ward 2 includes the City of Seaside, excepting the northeastern portion in Ward 1, and the northern half of the City of Sand City with unincorporated areas of the former Fort Ord encompassing most of the Bureau of Land Management reserve lands and a small undeveloped portion of land in the southeastern City of Del Rey Oaks.

-Ward 3 includes the Cities of Del Rey Oaks and Monterey, excluding the Presidio and what is called New Monterey.
+Ward 3 includes the developed portion of the City of Del Rey Oaks and the City of Monterey, excluding the Presidio and what is called New Monterey.

-Ward 4 includes the City of Pacific Grove, the northern portion of the City of Monterey that includes the Presidio of Monterey and what is called New Monterey, and the northern half of Pebble Beach.
+Ward 4 includes the City of Pacific Grove, the northern portion of the City of Monterey that includes the Presidio of Monterey and what is called New Monterey, and the northern half of unincorporated Pebble Beach.

-Ward 5 includes the City of Carmel, the southern portion of Pebble Beach, and the unincorporated areas of Carmel Valley, Carmel Highlands, Big Sur and Cachagua.
+Ward 5 includes the City of Carmel, the southern portion of unincorporated Pebble Beach, and the unincorporated areas of Carmel Valley, Cachagua, Carmel Highlands and Big Sur.

 Every ten years the District, like many other governing bodies, is required to redraw its ward boundaries to reflect population changes, as needed.
 The boundaries were last redrawn in 2011 as a result of the 2010 decennial census.
 The next evaluation of boundaries will take place in 2021 after the 2020 decennial census data is made available.

 Term expires 12/31/2016